Exclusive phobia treatment center

-At Paracelsus Recovery, our programmes for phobia treatment are centered on intensive psychotherapy and biochemical restoration.
-We can help you overcome your phobia and restore your health on a physical, emotional and social level.
+At Paracelsus Recovery, our programs for phobia treatment are centered on intensive psychotherapy and biochemical restoration.
+We can help you overcome your phobia and restore your health on a physical, emotional, and social level.

-Physical health plays a significant and often underemphasised role in the development of phobias.
+Physical health plays a significant and often underemphasized role in the development of phobias.
 Severe anxiety produces a lot of stress in the body which can lead to other health problems such as adrenal fatigue or elevated blood pressure.
 At Paracelsus Recovery, we use functional medicine and biochemical restoration to restore your physical health to its optimal state.
-To do so, we develop an individualised formulation of micronutrients and amino acids that can help to significantly reduce symptoms of both anxiety and phobias when combined with adequate rest, nutrition and lifestyle counselling.
+To do so, we develop an individualized formulation of micronutrients and amino acids that can help to significantly reduce symptoms of both anxiety and phobias when combined with adequate rest, nutrition, and lifestyle counseling.

 Our psychiatrist can also prescribe medication to treat the phobia, however, we would only do so if our holistic treatment has proven ineffective.
 We will also provide you with a live-in therapist who will stay in a self-contained part of your residence and be available for around-the-clock emotional support.

-- Shaping one’s life in such a way so as to avoid the phobia.
+- Shaping one’s life in such a way so as to avoid phobia.

 - The imagined threat is far greater than any actual threat posed by the phobia.